-Latest TRP Ratings: Choti Sardarni Jumps To 6th Spot; Yeh Rishtey Hain Pyaar Ke Out Of TRP Race
+Latest TRP Ratings: Choti Sardarni Jumps To 6th Spot; Yeh Rishtey Hain Pyaar Ke Out Of The Race

 Yeh Rishta Kya Kehlata Hai & Yeh Rishtey Hain Pyaar Ke

-Yeh Rishta Kya Kehlata Hai has dropped to the third spot while its spin-off Yeh Rishtey Hain Pyaar Ke is out of TRP chart.
+Yeh Rishta Kya Kehlata Hai has dropped to the third spot while its spin-off Yeh Rishtey Hain Pyaar Ke is out of the TRP chart.
 The shows have managed to get 2.6 and 1.9 TRP ratings, respectively.

 Kaun Banega Crorepati 11, Superstar Singer & The Kapil Sharma Show